 Hey lovely readers!

-I will be posting to my blog every single day this month, with at least one post a day being Halloween themed.
-They may not always be book related, but they will all be spooky fun!
+I will be posting to my blog everyday in October, with each post containing some spooky fun!
 Here are 5 of my favorite scary books for adults.

 The Killer Book of Serial Killers: Incredible Stories, Facts, and Trivia from the World of Serial Killers by Tom Philbin and Michael Philbin